rcpch/discourse-apim/README.md

   - For Discourse groups (ie paying customers) we create a single user representing the group
 - [Product](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-add-products?tabs=azure-portal)
   - One to one mapping with an API
-  - Free products are published and must have quota or rate limiting
+  - Free products do not require approval and must have quota or rate limiting
-  - Paid for products are unpublished
+  - Paid for products require approval and are only shown to users within a customer group in Discourse
 - [Subscription](https://learn.microsoft.com/en-us/azure/api-management/api-management-subscriptions)
   - Essentially the API key, the mechanism for a user to consume a product
   - Each user (including customer group ones) should have only one subscription per product